History

 1996

-In just three months, the company successfully installed 15,000 customer reception kits for the NTV-Plus project, setting a record and marking the beginning of rapid growth in the installation of satellite kits across the country.
+In just three months, the company successfully installed 15,000 customer reception kits for the NTV-Plus project, setting a record and marking the beginning of rapid growth in the installation of CPE across the country.

-The company is evolving into a federal player in the telecommunications market.
+The company is evolving into a federal player of the telecommunications market.
 As a leading Russian integrator of broadcasting projects, it is opening branches in some of the largest cities in Russia.

 learn more